 The New Standard consists of a series of adits, shafts and prospects and a large milling area where substantial tailings are still visible.
 The mines have been well documented for mineral value but not worked since at least 1921 due to financial and legal constraints on the Arizona Standard Mining Company who held the claims for nearly 50 years.
 Surveyors located two accessible portals on the property and a number of other collapsed portals and small prospects.

-The old mill contains many thousands of tons of tailings which are spread out in an easterly direction from the mill.
+The old mill contains a few thousand tons of tailings which are spread out in an easterly direction from the mill.
 It also lends credence to the assertions of rich gold processing without need for chemical separation.

 Access to the mine is through a wash road that is a direct route, but deep sand can be challenging to 2WD vehicles.
 High clearance 4WD is recommended.
 There are multiple concrete pads on the claim, a remnant of the old mining operations in the early 1920s.
 These are excellent for staging and parking of vehicles and or equipment.

-The New Standard is a large mining site and is suitable for a small to mid-sized mining operation.
+The New Standard is a large mining site and is suitable for a mid to large-sized mining operation.
 The underground workings will need rehabilitation, which is a simple task and can be addressed by the owner or a contracted mining development company.
+Development of the property will likely include cutting the deposit into a large pit mine operation.

 A report from 1965 states that the gold was found in waste dumps at the New Standard and Little Golden prospect areas.
 These mines and regions are both contained on the New Standard Mine Claims.